KEDGERS/Draft/AIOps_Planning_Questionnaire.md

 * What processes are key to your IT Operations?
 Could any of them be (further) optimized?
 * How much time/money would you save from optimizing one process (workflow) over another?
+* Succeeding in Artificial Intelligence (AI) requires a commitment to DevOps and agile experimentation.
+How patient the organization is about the ongoing AIOps initiative?

 Picking one IT process to optimize, alongside building strong data infrastructure, will allow you to gradually optimize more IT processes and perhaps even lead to the development of a product feature.
 For the select IT Process: